12 Data quality control

 To use obistools to conduct quality control, you can follow the general order below.
 Please see the obistools GitHub for examples of how to use the functions.

-1. Check that the taxa match with WoRMS
+1. Check that the taxa names match with WoRMS

 2. Check that all required fields are present in the occurrence table